An official website of the State of Oregon

 You are here:

-Oregon Health Plan members interested in sharing their voice about their community's health can apply to serve on their CCO's council.
+Oregon Health Plan (OHP) members interested in sharing their voice about their community's health can apply to serve on their CCO's council.

 To join the conversation, contact your local coordinated care organization today.